 - Buy yours in a real travel insurance company.
 It usually costs more from airlines or tour operators and more often won’t give the proper coverage you need.

 - Make sure to get coverage that fits the type of traveler that you are.
 For example, Digital Nomads need to include their gadgets in their travel insurance.
-Choose something that you can maximise.
+Choose something that you can maximize.

 - Stop saying “it’s too expensive.
 Nothing’s going to happen to me anyway.”
 You’ll never know what will happen to you on the road so you are not in the position to say that.
-Learn to include this list of things to do before travelling overseas.
+Learn to include this list of things to do before traveling overseas.
 It’s not about the word “cheap.”
 It’s about YOU.
 Just get one!
 It’s for your own good.